 - Cultural: A too casual cultural dynamic might allow a charismatic individual’s personal agenda to drive the board because no structure or strategic focus exists to prevent it.

-Need to Identifying the Underlying Conflict Issues in Your Board of Directors?
+Need to Identify the Underlying Conflict Issues in Your Board of Directors?

 Assessment using the four domains of health is a simple, yet highly effective diagnosis tool, which creates a framework for addressing virtually any kind of board challenge.